Show Key Points

-Responsible Nations Index is India’s first globally anchored index designed to assess countries on the basis of responsible governance, social well-being, environmental stewardship, and global responsibility, moving beyond conventional power- and GDP-based measures.
-The Index covers 154 countries and is built on transparent, globally sourced data to ensure credibility and comparability.
+The Responsible Nations Index is the outcome of a three-year academic and policy research initiative led by the World Intellectual Foundation with key scholarly contributions from Jawaharlal Nehru University and Indian Institute of Management Mumbai.
+RNI is India’s first globally anchored index designed to assess countries on the basis of responsible governance, social well-being, environmental stewardship, and global responsibility moving beyond conventional power and GDP-based measures.

 Also Read: What is Malayalam Language Bill, 2025?